drewschmidt145/meet/README.md

 When: The user starts typing the name of a city in the search bar.
 Then: The app should provide a list of suggested cities dynamically based on the user's input.
 The list should update in real-time as the user continues typing.

-**Scenario:** Selecting a City from Suggestions
+**Scenario:** User can select a city from the suggested list.
-Given: The user has entered a partial or complete city name in the search bar.
+Given user was typing “Berlin” in the city textbox
-When: The user selects a city from the list of suggestions.
+And the list of suggested cities is showing
-Then: The app should filter and display upcoming events exclusively for the selected city.
-The selected city should be clearly indicated, and the user can easily switch back to viewing events from all cities.
+When the user selects a city (e.g., “Berlin, Germany”) from the list Then their city should be changed to that city (i.e., “Berlin, Germany”) And the user should receive a list of upcoming events in that city

 ## Feature 2: Show Hide Event Details